safeledger logo

 Renewing the Food Trade License is mandatory to continue operating the business legally and avoid penalties.
 The renewal process generally involves the following steps:

-• Application Submission: Submit the renewal application through the online portal of the DED or the relevant free zone authority.
-Ensure all submitted documents are accurate and up-to-date.
+• Application Submission: Submit the renewal application via the DED or relevant free zone online portal with accurate, up-to-date documents.

-• Fee Payment: Pay the applicable renewal fees.
-These fees can vary depending on the business activity, jurisdiction (mainland or free zone), and any other government services involved.
+• Fee Payment: Pay the applicable renewal fees based on activity, jurisdiction, and related services.

 To simplify the annual renewal process, Safe Ledger offers Trade License Renewal services, ensuring all documentation, fee payments, and approvals are handled promptly so you never face penalties for late renewal.